The Complete Guide

 3. Make sure an externship placement is included

-Hands-on experience is what will set you apart from other candidates and make you more marketable for the best job opportunities.
+Hands-on experience is what will set you would need to stand out from other candidates in the pool.
+This will make you more marketable for the best job opportunities.

 4. Look for an online, mentor supported course you can take at your own pace

-Online is key!
 We’re all busy with our daily lives and don’t want to drive to a campus every day.
 Why not get an education that you can complete online, at your own pace and on your own schedule, all while getting the help and support you need?
+Sounds great, doesn’t it!

 5. Find out if textbooks are included in the cost of the program